 I wanted to lighten the chocolate a little so I served brown sugared creme fraiche and candied cranberries along side.
 Candied cranberries are really wonderful.
 Slightly tart, slightly sweet.
 You will need to start the candied cranberries a couple hours before serving, but the process is well worth the effort.
 If you do not have fresh cranberries, feel free to serve without or with another fruit you like.

-Recipe: Flourless Chocolate Tart with Candied Cranberries
+Recipe: Flourless Chocolate Tart

 - 12 oz good quality bittersweet chocolate